 You will need to set up the partnership with the HMRC and all partners must register as self employed with the HMRC, here https://www.gov.uk/set-up-business-partnership/setting-up

 Exactly the same as a sole trader, partnerships do not have limited liability and any liabilities are shared between the partners.

 Limited Liability Partnership

-You can register a Limited Liability Partnership (LLP) with 2 or more members with Companies House.
+A Limited Liability Partnership (LLP) is a business structure which has 2 or more members with Companies House.